 “Robby always has weed.
 He and Tom took Ronnie out back.”

 There was a mass evacuation out the back once the manager left.
 Jack and I went out the front of the tent to check out the crowd.
 The stands were filling up.
-The boat people had arrived early and the prime center-stage water spots were filled already.
+The boat people had arrived early.
+The prime center-stage water spots were filled already.
 I looked in vain for the Out-Crowd, until I saw Iggy waving the Confederate flag.
 He had Dickie, who was moronically under Iggy control, drive through the bobbing boats until they had arrived at the stage.
 They were towing the ‘Sus boat.
 Iggy jumped on stage but was tossed back by security.
 He kept waving the flag and screaming at security.
 The crowd was loving it, unless your boat had been dislodged by Iggy.
 Then Robby appeared with Tom and Ronnie, hauling Iggy and the flag onstage.
 Security watched as the four of them ran off stage.
 The crowd was really cheering now.
 It was time to go on.
-I yelled at everyone and we were all jetted out to the stage.
+I yelled at everyone.
+We were all jetted out to the stage.
 Everything was set up.
 We picked up our instruments and began playing ‘The Star Spangled Banner,’ yelling at everyone to stand up.
 People started yelling back and booing.
-Then we played ‘God the Save the Queen,” which only made the crowd even crazier.
-I looked around for Robby who wasn’t on his drum set, no surprise there, as he was higher than ever running around the stadium with Iggy (with the Stars & Bars), Tom and Ronnie.
-They were at the chain link fence beside the stands conversing with the crowd that was trying to get in.
+Then we played ‘God the Save the Queen,” which made the crowd even crazier.
+I looked around for Robby who wasn’t on his drum set, no surprise there.
+He was higher than ever running around the stadium with Iggy (with the Stars & Bars), Tom and Ronnie.
+They were at the chain link fence beside the stands conversing with the crowd that was trying to break in.
 Tom had his mic-headset on.